tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者工具/COS Migration 工具_intl.md

 </pre>

 > - The db directory mainly records the IDs of files successfully migrated by the tool.
-For each migration task, the IDs in db will be compared first, and if the ID of the current file has already been recorded, the current file will be skipped; otherwise, it will be migrated.
+For each migration task, the IDs in db will be compared first.
+The current file will be skipped if the current file ID has been recorded.
+Otherwise, it will be migrated.
 > - The log directory keeps all the logs generated during migration.
 If an error occurs, please check the error.log in this directory first.

 ### 3. Modify the config.ini file